 Accused murderer rammed troopers' vehicle, shot at them through windshield, police say

 Jun.
-14—A man accused of shooting four co-workers at a Smithsburg-area business on Thursday — killing three — shot at police through his windshield, police said.
+14—A man accused of shooting four co-workers at a Smithsburg-area business on Thursday shot at police through his windshield, police said Monday.

 Three employees were killed and one was injured, police said.
 A Maryland state trooper was also shot and wounded.